 The Lenten Services

 Saturday of the Souls- It is a Tradition in the Orthodox Church to offer prayers for the souls of all of our loved ones who have departed this life, in the hope of the Resurrection to Eternal Life.
 There are four Saturdays of the year that are dedicated specifically to this purpose.
 They are three Saturdays before and at the beginning of Lent and the Saturday before Pentecost.
 Everyone is encouraged to submit the names of their loves ones to be commemorated at the services.
 And you are all encouraged to attend one of these services (and bring Kolyva-boiled wheat) if you are able, as a way of honoring the people in your family who have passed away in church once a year.
-This year, the Saturdays of the Souls fall on March 9, March 16 and March 23.
+In 2019, the Saturdays of the Souls fall on March 2, March 9 and March 16.

-Special Liturgy to be held at Garden of Memories Mausoleum for the 2nd Saturday of the Souls—Every year we hold the Divine Liturgy at the Garden of Memories Cemetery at 4207 E. Lake Avenue in East Tampa.
+Special Liturgy to be held at Garden of Memories Mausoleum for the 3rd Saturday of the Souls, March 16—Every year we hold the Divine Liturgy at the Garden of Memories Cemetery at 4207 E. Lake Avenue in East Tampa.
 We will have Orthros at 9:00 a.m., Divine Liturgy at 10:00 a.m., and a memorial service at the end of the Liturgy.
 After Liturgy is concluded, Father Stavros will visit the graves of the relatives of all attendees of the Liturgy.

 Sunday of Orthodoxy Icon Procession — If anyone has new icons that have not been blessed, please bring them to church on the Sunday of Orthodoxy, and place them in the windows of the church.
 They will be blessed with Holy Water during the service.